DIJESH7/Blackjack/README.md

 # BlackJackGame
-Group project developing a blackjack server client game
+Group project developing a blackjack server-client game using Boost::asio and GTK gui.